Harald-U/security-and-microservices/workshop/01-pre-work/prework.md

 ### Step 2: Start a Minikube "cluster"

-In this workshop we will use Minikube in a somewhat minimal configuration with 2 CPUs and 4 GB om memory.
+In this workshop we will use Minikube in a somewhat minimal configuration with 2 CPUs and 4 GB of memory.

 The Docker driver allows you to install Kubernetes into an existing Docker install.
-On Linux, this does not require any virtualization to be enabled, on macOS this is using the Docker Desktop virtualization environment (HyperKit).
+On Linux, this does not require any virtualization at all, on macOS this is using the virtualization of Docker Desktop (HyperKit).

 ```
 minikube start --cpus 2 --memory 4096 --driver=docker